sibi-narendran/orginalzendeskalternative/DEPLOY.md

-# 🚀 Deploy Doofy to Vercel (Frontend + Backend)
+# 🚀 Deploy dooza to Vercel (Frontend + Backend)

-Your Doofy landing page is ready for deployment!
+Your dooza landing page is ready for deployment!
 Here's how to get it live with full email collection working.

 ## 📋 **Quick Setup (5 minutes)**